Djemal Pasha: Early life and career

-Between August 1909 and April 1911 was assigned as governor of the Adana Vilayet.
-In Adana he was involved in providing support for the Armenian victims of the Adana massacres, and was praised by Christian missionaries in the region as a competent administrator.
+Djemal served as the governor of the Adana Vilayet between August 1909 and April 1911.
+In Adana, he was involved in providing support for the Armenian victims of the Adana massacres, and was praised by Christian missionaries in the region as a competent administrator.
+He was also military governor of Istanbul in 1909, 1910, 1912, and 1913.
 In the III Army Corps, he worked with future Turkish statesmen Major Fethi (Okyar) and Mustafa Kemal (Atatürk), although Atatürk soon developed a rivalry with Djemal Pasha and his colleagues over their policies after they seized power in 1913.
-Between 1908 and 1918, Djemal was one of the most important leaders of the Ottoman government.